I originally wrote this post back in 2012 but decided to update a couple of…

 Keep it separate

-When adding new marketing channels, you need to think about how using separate sites could affect your brand – having two separate sites that look very different but have the same name could be confusing for your visitors.
+When adding new marketing channels, you need to think about how using separate sites could affect your brand – having two separate sites that look very different but have the same name or content could be confusing for your visitors.

 If the sites are quite separate and operate independently this might not be an issue.
 For example, if the visitor accesses the microsite directly and the complete process is handled there, then that is probably not an issue but if the process takes them (via links) on to the main site for further information or to complete the process this could be confusing.
 Alternatively, if they enter via the main site and then are taken to a very different looking microsite for the product they are interested in, it again could be confusing as they no longer recognise your brand.